-The story teaches us about two vital subjects.
+The story teaches us about three vital subjects.

-- A. We learn about God.
-And what about God?
-Two unmistakable realities... - 1.
-He is the Supreme One.
+A. We learn about God.
+Two unmistakable realities...

+1. He is the Supreme One.
 Baal is no match for Him.
-Nor is any other manconceived deity in our day.
-There is only One Creator and Redeemer. - 2.
-He deserves and desires our allegiance.
-The Lord is not pleased when people who say they believe in Him refuse to seek Him first in their lives.
+Nor is any other so called deity in that day or ours.
+There is only one God who is the Creator and Redeemer.

+2. He deserves and desires our allegiance.
+The Lord is not pleased when people who say they believe in Him refuse to put Him first in their lives.
 There is none like Him and there should be none like Him in our lives.